EutechCybernetic/lucy-pro-documentation/es6javascrip.md

 string - the actual file name that the data is saved as.

 ### uploadDataWithExplicitName(name, data)
-Same as [uploadData](uploadData) except the name specified is the exact name used to save the file.
+Same as [uploadData(name, data)](es6javascript.rst#uploadData) except the name specified is the exact name used to save the file.
 No extra unique postfix is added to the name.

 {% hint type="warning" %}
     This could potentially cause existing uploads to be overwritten if not used carefully.
 Do not use this function unless you have a very good reason for maintaining file names. {% endhint %}